szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

     - **Accident**: Suffer 1 harm from the strain (eg.: burns, sensory loss, heart problems or anything else appropriate.)
 - **On a miss**: The flaring goes wrong and completely burns up all remaining holds of this metal.

-### Steel Leap

-- **Description**: You can use Steel to Push against heavy or static objects, defying gravity momentarily.
-- **Cost**: Burn 1 hold of Steel.
-- **Effect**: Propel yourself into the air, leaping a distance up to 30 feet horizontally or 15 feet vertically.
-This allows you to reach high places, cross significant gaps, or bypass obstacles.
-You can also use Steel Leap to quickly engage or disengage from a situation, giving you an advantage in positioning.

-### Iron Anchor

-- **Description**: By burning Iron, you can ground yourself firmly, becoming immovable for a short duration.
-- **Cost**: Burn 1 hold of Iron.
-- **Effect**: For a brief moment, you cannot be moved, knocked back, or forced out of your position, no matter the strength of the external force.
-This grants you +2 armor against physical attacks until the start of your next turn.

-### Emotion Insight

-- **Description**: Gain deeper insights into the emotions or intentions of those around you.
-- **Cost**: Burn 1 hold of Zinc.
-- **Effect**: You can ask the GM a specific question about the mental state (emotions, intentions, thoughts) of a person you can cross your eyes with.
-Examples:
-    - Does this merchant genuinely believe the artifact he's selling is real, or is he trying to scam me?
-    - Is the tavern keeper afraid of the hooded figure in the corner?
-    - Is the druid hiding something about the enchanted forest from us?
-    The GM will answer truthfully, but keep in mind that the answer may not always be clear-cut or comprehensive.

-### Steel Whirlwind

-- **Description**: A quick burst of Steel pushes everything light away from you, creating a zone of defense or clearing an area.
-- **Cost**: Burn 1 hold of Steel.
-- **Effect**: Anything light within a short radius is quickly pushed away.
-Roll+STR:
-    - On a 10+: Choose 2 of the following:
-        - You disarm nearby opponents.
-        - You create an opening or clear a path through obstacles.
-        - You create a zone where projectiles and ranged attacks from enemies are deflected, providing cover to you and your allies.
-    - On a 7-9: Choose 1 of the above options.
-    - On a miss: You lose control of the burst of Steel, and it causes unintended destruction or harm, leaving a chaotic situation in its wake.

-### Pewter Arm

-- **Description**: When you channel the power of Pewter, your physical strength and prowess are amplified, allowing you to perform feats of might beyond the norm.
-- **Cost**: Burn 1 hold of Pewter.
-- **Effect**: You gain +1 ongoing to any STR- or DEX-based action.
-If used in combat, you can also knock an opponent back or off-balance with the sheer force of your attack.
-Additionally, you have an improved chance to directly engage in melee combat without suffering the consequences of a hard move, as long as you have Pewter active.

-### Zinc Rage

-- **Description**: Amplify the emotions of those around you, sowing chaos or strengthening allies.
-- **Cost**: Burn 1 hold of Zinc.
-- **Effect**: Enemies within a short distance become more aggressive and might attack without strategy.
-Their awareness and judgment are clouded by heightened emotion.
-Allies gain a boost in morale and get +1 forward on their next action.
-However, such amplified emotions can also make it difficult to reason with or calm either enemies or allies.

-### Copper Shield

-- **Description**: Create an area where Allomantic pulses are muted, protecting against detection or manipulation.
-- **Cost**: Burn 1 hold of Copper.
-- **Effect**: For a short duration, Allomantic actions within the shielded zone are undetectable from outside.
-Those inside are also protected from emotional Allomancy.
-This shielded area is considered a sanctuary where emotional manipulation or Allomantic detection is suppressed, providing a +1 ongoing to resist such effects for anyone inside.

-### Bronze Finesse

-- **Description**: Refine your usage of Bronze to detect specific magical traces or energies.
-- **Cost**: Burn 1 hold of Bronze.
-- **Effect**: Focus on a particular type of magic or energy, increasing your chances of discovering its presence or origin.
-Roll+WIS:
-    - On a 10+: The GM provides accurate and detailed information about the magical trace or energy you're focusing on, including its origin, strength, and any notable characteristics.
-    - On a 7-9: The GM provides general information, giving you some clues or hints about the magical trace or energy but leaving some room for interpretation or speculation.
-    - On a miss: The information you receive about the magical trace or energy is misleading or incomplete, leading you to draw the wrong conclusions or make flawed assumptions.
 ## Advanced Moves (6-10)

 ### Master Allomancer